andriyDev/BPScript/Tutorial.md

 }
 ```

+The collapsed node will be contained inside the event graph named ThingGraph.
+ThingGraph could also be a function; that would also be valid.
 I will use macros here, but they will be the same except for the initial keyword.

 Macros have the same parameter format as event dispatchers, with the exception that macros have a new variable type: Exec: